stackhpc/stackhpc-ipa-hardware-managers/doc/source/install/common_prerequisites.rst

 Prerequisites
 -------------

-Before you install and configure the TestService service, you must create a database, service credentials, and API endpoints.
+Before you install and configure the ExampleHardwareManager service, you must create a database, service credentials, and API endpoints.

 #.
 To create the database, complete these steps: